Harrysdad2/Harrysdad2.github.io/_posts/2003-1-1-Workshop.md

 ![Leaf]({{ site.baseurl }}/images/Chestnutleaf.jpg)

 Bottom left is a panel just made of random bits of glass.
-I tried to do as much of this without cutting.
+I tried to do as much of this as possible without cutting.
 It’s a bit odd but was fun to do.

 ![Bits]({{ site.baseurl }}/images/Bits.jpg)